bonzz/AI-100-Design-Implement-Azure-AISol/Lab7-Integrate_LUIS/02-LUIS_Integrate_Bot.md

 ## Lab 7.3: Testing natural speech phrases

+1.Right-click the project, select **Manage Nuget Packagaes** in VSTS

+  Select the Browse tab, and install the following packages, ensure that you are using version 4.6.3:

+   * Microsoft.Bot.Builder.Azure
+   * Microsoft.Bot.Builder.AI.Luis
+   * Microsoft.Bot.Builder.Dialogs
+   * Microsoft.Azure.Search (version, 10.1.0 or later)

 1. Press **F5** to run the app.
 The localhost will pop-up in the default browser and copy the endpoint URL as shown in the below image.

    ![](./pics/bot_1_1.png)